Graf3x/ThorsCodex/readme.md

 # Thor's Codex

-Thor's Codex is a project that aims to index all of Pirate Software's available VODs from YouTube and the content of the Discord channel.
+Thor's Codex is a project that aims to index all of Pirate Software's available VODs from YouTube and the content of the TTS Discord channel.
 The project provides a search engine for the words said during these VODs, making it easier to find specific moments and information.
 In the future, we plan to run a local RAG and LLM to summarize large parts of the VODs.
 This page hosts the HTML and JavaScript to interact with the application.

 ## Annoucements
   - The Full text search from Cosmos leaves some things to be desired, it's BM25 and that just doesn't work for phrases.